MOTOROLA

 Research Line heads:

 The microphones were a standard Shure carbon mobile microphone of the CB-12 variety.
+A rather shabby example is shown below.

-The typical speaker was as shown below, although this speaker was also available in a gray wrinkle finish.
+The typical speaker was as shown below, although this speaker was also supplied in a gray wrinkle finish.
 The mounting intent was that a single hole would be bored into the vehicle firewall, the threaded rod placed through it, and a nut in the engine compartment securing the speaker.
 Research was the last series to use this curious speaker mounting, an apparent throwback to 1930's auto radio mounting schemes, since even the Deluxe series used a modern "trunnion" dash or firewall mounted "U" bracket.

 Also curious is that none of the paint color schemes of the speakers match the control head or microphone paints!
+Some early examples of this speaker were supplied with a gold water-slide decal with the Motorola logo rather than the chrome-plated script shown here.

 THE STRANGE TU 215 MYSTERY SPEAKER:

-This is a speaker you won't see pictured in the service manuals but they do exist!
+This is a speaker you won't see pictured in the service manuals, but they do exist!
 The TU 215 speaker makes use of the "inside out" voice coil and magnet assembly used on Motorola TV sets of the late 1940's or early 1950's.
 This style speaker has the voice coil and magnet on the front side of the cone instead of behind it, making for a very compact speaker.
-For some reason Motorola decided to discontinue production of this style speaker, and sent the excess inventory to the Communications Division where they were made into mobile radio speakers with open, flocked grilles on front and rear.
-These were shipped during the approximate period of 1953-1955 and seem to all be undated.
+For some reason Motorola decided to discontinue production of this style TV speaker, and sent the excess inventory to the Communications Division where they were made into mobile radio speakers with open, flocked grilles on front and rear.
+These were shipped during the approximate period of 1953-1955 and all of them seem to be undated.
 I had never seen one until quite recently, when two of them came my way.
-They are not as robust as the speaker above and may have had a short lifespan.
+They are not as robust as the speaker above, and may have had a short lifespan.

 Typical Models: